TiDeane/Personal-website-frontend/README.md

 # Cloud-Resume

-In development: static website for the Cloud Resume challenge.
+In development: static website frontend for the Cloud Resume challenge.

 TODO:
-- [ ] Finish static website
+- [x] Finish static website's design
-- [ ] Host static website on S3, get a CloudFront distribution
+- [x] Host static website on S3, get a CloudFront distribution
 - [ ] Use API Backend to count visitors (maybe API Gateway + Lambda + DynamoDB ?)
-- [ ] Buy domain name
+- [ ] Get a domain name
-- [ ] Use Github Actions (?) to automatically update website when new pushes occur in the repository
+- [x] Use Github Actions to automatically update website when new pushes occur in the repository
 - [ ] Write my process over the development of this project, with the reasoning for each decision